homeputers/gamearr/docs/architecture.md

 # Architecture

-This document outlines the gamarr system using the [C4 model](https://c4model.com/).
+This document outlines the gamearr system using the [C4 model](https://c4model.com/).

 ## Context